 - 1. Assess students' needs and personal preferences in areas such as communication, cognition, motor, self-help/adaptive, social/emotional, functional life skills, and vocational skills in order to plan an individualized educational program for instruction.
 36(1)(b)1 - 2.
 Utilize practices for facilitating student self-determination and enlisting the support and participation of families in the student's educational program.
 36(1)(b)2 - 3.
 Create an optimal learning environment by collaboratively utilizing, evaluating, modifying and adapting the classroom setting, curricula, teaching strategies, materials, and equipment.
 36(1)(b)3 - 4.
 Plan and implement an instructional program in the areas of general and functional academics, social, vocational, independent living, and leisure skills.
 36(1)(b)4 - 5.
 Plan and implement work-based learning programs (such as on-campus work experiences, community-based work experiences, and work place mentoring) to foster the development of work place competencies and career goals.
 36(1)(b)5 - 6.
 Participate in collaborative teaming approaches for the purpose of decision-making related to instruction, curriculum, social interactions, and interagency collaboration with school and agency staff, students, and family members.
 36(1)(b)6 - 7.
 Create effective linkages between students and post-secondary educational institutions and/or the business community to transition students to future environments.
 36(1)(b)7 - 8.
 Develop and implement appropriate school healthcare plans and specialized instructional and therapeutic techniques including physical and behavior management.
 36(1)(b)8 - 9.
 Implement appropriate behavioral interventions based on a functional analysis of behavior.
 36(1)(b) 9 - 6.
 COURSE CONTENT: Supervisors will have meetings on campus as announced.
 Supervisor schedules on-site field visits during which the laboratory experience is discussed and evaluated.
-All due dates are listed in the assignments/evaluation table on the following pages.

-7. COURSE REQUIREMENTS:
+7. REQUIREMENTS